Customer Loyalty vs. Brand Loyalty

 Everyone loves to feel special.
 Customers who feel acknowledged by a brand are going to want to have a stronger connection to them vs. feeling like a nameless number.

 If you’re going to set up a loyalty program, it has to feel genuine.
 While handing out discounts and first-peeks are intriguing and fun, a truly effective program creates connection between the brand and its customers.
-Here are two ways to supercharge your customer loyalty plans.
+Here are three ways to supercharge your customer loyalty plans.

 Let your customers' voices ring!
 As a part of your loyalty program, give participants the opportunity to weigh in.
 Whether it be feedback on a new product, testing new messaging, polling customers for research, finding brand ambassadors, etc. Customers who feel involved in a brand’s inner circle are likely to come back and engage with the unique opportunities given to them.